coreycougle/irrigation/ReadMe.md

 ```
 python irrigation.py -testvalve
 ```
-You should hear or see the valves open for 5 seconds.
+You should hear or see the valves open for 5 seconds each.

 To check that the email configuration is correct, run irrigation.py with the -testnotify argument:
 ```